 COVID-19 vaccinations remain voluntary in the UK.
-The medical school, in line with other institutions, is not compelling students to be vaccinated - but we know the vast majority have had two doses.
-A very small number may have personal or clinical reasons for not being fully vaccinated.
-We ask you to accommodate these learners.
-All students must undertake an online Vaccine Confidence module focusing on individual narratives, and fact verification skills rather than assumed informational deficit.
+The medical school, in line with other institutions, is not compelling students to be vaccinated.
+We hope that as health care professionals you will have been vaccinated with other primary care workers where possible.

-- ✓ You can ask students about their vaccination status (we cannot inform you of this) - ✓ Accommodate learners who have not completed their vaccination as you would a member of staff this may mean reducing patient contact - ✓ Discuss anxieties and hesitancy without taking a coercive approach - ✓ Please Offer Flu Vaccine Students are designated essential workers should be treated as staff - 8.
-Barts and The London School of Medicine and Dentistry

-✓ Any concerns or questions - Please contact the CBME Module Lead or Administrator.
+- ✓ Your GP Tutor may ask you about your vaccination status - ✓ All students must undertake an online Vaccine Confidence module focusing on individual narratives, and fact verification skills rather than assumed informational deficit. - ✓ We have asked your GP Tutor to offer you a Flu Vaccine Students are designated essential workers should be treated as staff - ✓ Any concerns or questions Please contact the CBME Module Lead or Administrator .